vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 22.06 release, generated as on Sun May 22 02:51:53 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 22.06 release, generated as on Mon May 23 03:01:32 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER